alexrybicki/Xzor/index.md

             </div>
     </div>
     <div class="profile-section">
-        <h2 class="section-title">🌌 About Me</h2>
+        <h2 class="section-title centered-title">🌌 About Me</h2>
         <p class="about-text">
-            Welcome to my digital command center!
-I'm Xzor, a passionate space enthusiast and gaming veteran who's been exploring virtual galaxies since the 80's.
-            From commanding fleets in Star Citizen to navigating the neon-soaked streets of Night City, I live for immersive experiences that transport us beyond the ordinary.
+            Gaming has been part of my life since the early days, and I've been fortunate to experience the evolution from classic arcade games to today's immersive virtual worlds.
+My passion lies primarily in space exploration games and detailed simulation experiences.
         </p>
         <p class="about-text">
-            As a High Admiral in Star Citizen's exclusive Evocati program, I help shape the future of space simulation gaming.
-When I'm not charting new star systems, you'll find me diving into RPGs, mastering competitive shooters, or discovering hidden gems in the indie gaming scene.
+            I've been part of the Star Citizen community since 2016, where I participate in the Evocati testing program, helping provide feedback during early development phases.
+Beyond space sims, I enjoy exploring RPGs, strategy games, and discovering unique indie titles that offer fresh perspectives on gaming.
         </p>
         <p class="about-text">
-            Ready to team up for an adventure?
-Hit me up on Discord – the cosmos awaits! 🚀
+            When I'm not gaming, I like to share experiences and connect with fellow enthusiasts.
+Feel free to reach out on Discord if you'd like to chat about games, swap stories, or team up for some co-op adventures!
         </p>
     </div>
     <footer>